JingZhangFerment/Kanap/README.md

 ### Functional specifications ###

-1/ Create the main products page: all the products will be displayed on this page with details like images, names and descriptions.</br>
+1/ Create the main products page: all the products will be displayed on this page with details like images, names and descriptions.

 2/ Create the single page product:
   - once the user selected a product, the page will redirect from homepage to the product page.
   - the following infos should be displayed : image, name, price, description, color options and quantity options on this product page.
-  - the choices should be taken into account properly.</br>
+  - the choices should be taken into account properly.

-</br> 3/ Create the cart page:
+3/ Create the cart page:
   - a list with the choices of the user : product name, color, price and quantities.
   - possibilities to delete the product(s) or change these quantities.
   - update the total quantity and price
-  - check the formula data and take into account in the cart</br>
+  - check the formula data and take into account in the cart

 4/ Create the confirmation page: display the ordered number which corresponds to the selected product(s)

 ### Technical challenges ###